THE MILITARY LINE

-- In perspective, the reactionaries can also play with an Allende-type government, using the Aprista Barrantes or someone similar; within this possibility one must consider the sinister role of the United Left.
+5) In perspective, the reactionaries can also play with an Allende-type government, using the Aprista Barrantes or someone similar; within this possibility one must consider the sinister role of the United Left.

-- The Peruvian State has border problems that can be inflamed at any moment, as is shown by the experience of other Latin American countries.
+6) The Peruvian State has border problems that can be inflamed at any moment, as is shown by the experience of other Latin American countries.
 This problem must be seriously addressed.

-All these possibilities must be taken seriously into account to handle the People’s War with politics in command, and, particularly with an eye toward the conquest of power countrywide that may present itself and which must be taken up.
-For all these reasons, we must be ideologically, politically and organizationally prepared.
+8) The imperialist wars and their aggressions continue to increase.
+The World War for hegemony between the USA and the USSR continues being prepared through collusion and contention on a global scale.
+Consequently, the People’s War is a peremptory necessity and the world people’s war is an inevitable perspective.All these possibilities must be taken seriously into account to handle the People’s War with politics in command, and particularly with an eye toward the conquest of power countrywide that may present itself and which must be taken up.
+For these reasons, we must be ideologically, politically and organizationally prepared.